jjermann/dicedensity/README.md

 and methods of regular densities can be done on `MultiDensity` (they don't take into account the individual densities though, just the final sum).

+  :warning:
+Note that `MultiDensity(d2,d6).drop_lowest()` (and similarly for the other methods) is not the same as `MultiDensity(d2,d6).with_advantage()`.
+The first case corresponds to rolling a `d2` and a `d6` and then dropping the lower result of the two.
+The second case corresponds to rolling `d2+d6` twice and then dropping the lower result of the two.
+In the first case the outcomes range from 1 to 6, in the second case the outcomes range from 2 to 8.

 In addition the following (multi density) methods can be used:

 * **`d.drop_highest(n=1)`**